hansemannn/iOS-NFC-Example/README.md

 entitlements key as well.
 Using something like `ISO15693` or `RFID` will not work so far and prevent the build from finishing.
 Let's see what Apple will publish in the upcoming Beta versions of iOS 11! 🙂

+**UPDATE**: Still no clarification from Apple in the final version of iOS 11.
+Feel free to follow [this discussion](https://github.com/hansemannn/iOS11-NFC-Example/issues/8) if you have related issues.

 ## References
 I used the following resources to get started with NDEF NFC-tags:
 - [x] [https://flomio.com/2012/05/ndef-basics/](https://flomio.com/2012/05/ndef-basics/)